jipp/sonoffTH/README.md

 ## The following features are implemented
 * start WiFiManager if wifi access is not possible
-* sending data to MQTT broker
+* sending data to MQTT broker (username/password is required)
-* LED blink shows progress
+* LED blinking shows progress and status
-* manual switch by pressing bottom
+* manual switch status by pressing bottom
-* OTA update from webserver (requested by device)
+* OTA update from webserver during startup
-* reset settings when buttom pressed during startup
+* reset settings when buttom pressed during startup for 3 sec
+* connect DHT22 sensor to jack for measurements
+* publish switch status, temperature, humidity and vcc

 ## The following features are in progress
 * react better when mqtt broker is not responding (this seems to be a timeout when mqtt is reconnecting)